Mario-Gozie/Canada-GDP-Prediction-Simple-Linear-Regression/README.md

 SUMMARY AND INSIGHT

-So far after my analysis, I found the intercept correlation coefficient of the relationship between Year and per capita income to be 0.943883954 (Multiple R) and I can say thath the two variables are strongly correlated because the correlation coefficient is very close to 1.
+* So far after my analysis, I found the correlation coefficient of the relationship between Year and per capita income to be **0.943883954** (Multiple R).
+Because this value is close to positive 1, ther is a strong positive correlation between the two variables.

-I calculated the intercept and slope which are -1632210.758 and 828.4650752 respectively.
+* I calculated the intercept and slope which are **-1632210.758** and **828.4650752** respectively.
 With these two values, I developed a Regression equation for Prediction which is **Y = -1632210.758 + 828.4650752*X**.

-But how good will this equation be for prediction? well, to know how good, I calculated for the coefficient of determination(R^2) which gave me a value of 0.890916918. if the value of R^2 is converted to percentage, we will have 89.09%.
-This simply means that the model can account for 89.09%  of the values for the Y variable while other factors can account for the variations.
-That I must say is a good fit because its very close to 100% so I would say I have a good model.
+* But how good will this equation be for prediction? well, to know how good, I calculated for the coefficient of determination(R^2) which gave me a value of **0.890916918**. if the value of R^2 is converted to percentage, we will have 89.09%. what could that mean? well, it simply means that the model can account for 89.09%  of the values for the Y variable while other factors can account for percentage of variations.
+Since the R^2 value I got is close to 100% (Perfect Model/fit), I can strongly say I have a good model for predicting Canada's GDP.